City guide

 Best time to visit

-• Spring and autumn are the cleanest windows.
+• Spring and autumn are usually the cleanest windows.

 Arriving and getting around

-• Choose the arrival plan with the actual hotel in mind.
+• Choose the arrival plan with the actual hotel and district in mind.

-• Use walking and selective support rather than all-day drift.
+• Walking and selective support usually beat all-day drift.

 • A good base improves Athens immediately.